SyedMustafaImam/HPCC-On-VMware-/README.md

   - [**Compiling Linpack**](#compiling-linpack)
   - [**Benchmarking**](#benchmarking)

-# **1.Introduction**
+# **1.Introduction to HPC Cluster**

-An HPC cluster is a collection of hundreds or thousands of servers that are networked together, each server is known as a node.
+HPC Cluster is a collection of hundreds or thousands of servers that are networked together, each server is known as a node.
 Each node in a cluster works in parallel with each other, boosting processing speed to deliver high-performance computing.
-HPC is appropriate for most small and medium-sized businesses since these nodes are very close together, this is the reason why it is called a cluster.
-All cluster nodes have the same components as a laptop or desktop such as the CPU, cores, memory, and disk space.
-The difference between personal computers and a cluster node is in quantity, quality, and power of the components.
+HPC is appropriate for most small and medium-sized businesses since these nodes are tightly, this is the reason why it is called a cluster.
+All cluster nodes have the same components as a laptop or desktop such as the CPU, cores, memory, and storage space.
+The difference between a personal computers and a cluster node is in quantity, quality, and power of the components.
 User login to the cluster head node is done by using the ssh program.

 <p align="right">(<a href="#top">back to top</a>)</p>

 # **2.Use Cases**

-An HPC is Deployed on-premises, at the edge, or in the cloud.
-HPC solutions are used for a variety of purposes across multiple industries.HPC is used to help scientists find sources of renewable energy, understand the evolution of our universe.
+HPC is deployed on-premises, at the edge, or in the cloud.
+HPC solutions are used for a variety of purposes across multiple industries.
+HPC is used to help scientists find sources of renewable energy, understand the evolution of our universe.
 Predict and track the storms, and create new materials.

 <p align="right">(<a href="#top">back to top</a>)</p>